 Godna or tattoo has many motifs, with each having a specific significance.
 Some motifs and designs are curative in nature, others are imprinted onto a women on special occasions such as weddings or child birth.
 They are highly valued for their powers of healing and are ritualistic in nature.
 However in modern times, fewer people are getting tattoos done, even in remote tribal villages and the tattoo artists are trying to find livelihood and sustenance by converting their symbols into art.

-The entire process has taken us more than a year — from the initial interaction with the artists, the scanning and cleaning of their drawings, vectorization of their drawings was a very painstaking process as was the final stage of making the typeface.
+The entire process has taken us more than 18 months — from the initial interaction with the artists, the scanning and cleaning of their drawings, vectorization of their drawings was a very painstaking process as was the final stage of making the typeface.
 There were many challenges that we had to face and decisions we had to take.

 The original script of the Gond people had its own script but was later used as either Telegu or Devanagari.

 Nakao Tomomichi, Curator, Fukuoka Asian Art Museum, Japan

 1. For the project (Godna, Chittara and others), what is a vital skill/technology and knowledge needed?